happypeter/gitbeijing/unix-terminal/part2.md

 So now when create a executable to run on the Unix system, we are expected to observe the convention that the stack frame is going to contain the address of arguments some where on heap and also a count of the number of the arguments.

+#SLIDE (12:40-13:06)
 So for example when the python interpreter runs on Unix, one of the first things it does is looks for a address the argument count on the stack, and then go and find the arguments, and puts them into a python list, and the way you can actually access these arguments in a python program in first you import